 Let us look at a few examples of real-life implementation of blockchain in healthcare.
 IBM was one of the pioneers in genome sequencing.
 But the next level in this field of research was taken by Illumina who have come up with a very efficient machine for carrying out DNA sequencing.
 And they have used blockchain to ensure the sanctity of the data.
 Iryo is a company in Slovenia which is coming up with a complete healthcare ecosystem.
 This will help it build a data repository of health records which would be neutral to the different systems used to store records in.
 In Atlanta, Patientory has developed an app using blockchain which helps the users of the app store and access patient’s health data, and also all details of immunizations, prescriptions, insurance premiums, history of meetings with doctors etc.

 Blockchain - The Way Forward

 We already spoke of two important areas where blockchain has already begun to be used in.
 For blockchain to go on to the higher levels of acceptance and use, one of the biggest hurdles that must be closed is the often conflicting regulations of different countries.
 Every country will need to come up with specific guidelines that will help the adoption of blockchain, and the different guidelines of different countries need to be aligned.
 Not only countries, but different operators who provide blockchain for use need to work on interoperability irrespective of the business it is being used in.
-We can expect to see blockchain applications spread to other areas other than healthcare and financial services.
-The security measures would need to become more and more robust as newer use cases of blockchain are developed.
+We can expect to see blockchain applications spread to other areas other than healthcare and financial services with many Blockchain companies doing their bit.
+Evon Technologies, one of the best software development companies in india is one such company based out of Dehradun, India.
+Nevertheless, the security measures would need to become more and more robust as newer use cases of blockchain are developed.
 We have already seen the phenomenal opportunities blockchain provides, and the coming years can only see blockchain become more exciting.